matissrapsa/laifen-toothbrush-ble/README.md

 Reverse-engineering Laifen toothbrush BLE (Bluetooth Low Energy) commands with end goal of creating Home Assistant integration.

 ## Overview
 Laifen toothbrushes use Bluetooth Low Energy (BLE) for communication.
-This repository documents how to send commands to control the toothbrush, including:
+This repository documents how to read commands from the toothbrush, including:
-- Turning ON/OFF
-- Adjusting settings for each mode
-- Changing brushing modes
-- Toggling settings

 ## Device Details
 - **Model:** LFTB01-P-6805